Aivansky/Project0/README.md

 add savings and checking account types, add interest rate
 # Getting Started
-First clone the repository or download the zip and then import it to your IDE of choice, this project was  developed in Spring
+First clone the repository or download the zip and then import it to your IDE of choice
 ![image2](https://user-images.githubusercontent.com/51238426/130885095-721bfe0d-ac3f-4c79-af93-c750bdfc8d6c.PNG)

 Then simply reconfigure the properties file to your personal database, populate it if necessary